Do you know about executive branding and your LinkedIn profile?

-Your professional headline or tagline is incredibly important for making you stand out.
-Fill it with keywords that your target audience will be looking out for.
+Your professional headline or tagline is incredibly important to executive branding and making you stand out.
+Fill it with keywords that your target audience will be looking for.
 You are allowed 120 characters, so use them.
 Your headline goes with you everywhere on LinkedIn, giving viewers a brief snapshot of your profile, so make sure that it packs a punch.

 The recommendation section is a very powerful selling tool.
 Nothing speaks louder than when others vouch for you.
 Try to get recommendations from each job you’ve held, to help show your unique value proposition better.